ayaallaa/Delivery-Chatbot/Rasa_Chatbot/MS Teams Integration/README.md

 9. Now Click on download to download the app.

-10. Once you have downloaded the app, now go to apps again and you will notice and option “Upload a customised app“, click on it and select “Upload for my org“.
+10. Once you have downloaded the app, now go to apps again and you will notice and option “Upload a custom app“, click on it and select “Upload for my org“.
 Now select the file that you just downloaded to install it.

 11. It will install the app and take you inside the app.
 So here you are, you have successfully setup the application successfully.